udemirezen/pinn_clusters/README.md

 Ground truth profiles for $u(x)$ and $h(x)$ from which noisy data is generated. "constantB_uh.mat" are the $u(x)$ and $h(x)$ solutions for $B(x) = 1.0$, $x \in [0.0,1.0]$. "sinusoidalB_uh.mat" are the numerical $u(x)$ and $h(x)$ for $B(x) = \\frac{1}{2} \cos{(3\pi x)}$, $x \in [0.0,1.0]$.
 Both assume boundary conditions $u(0) = 1$, $h(0) = h_0$.
 See p.
 5 of the main text and pp. 2-3 of the supplementary material for the definition and numerical value of the constant $h_0.$

 ## trial_processing.ipynb
-Jupyter notebook for consolidating error data from a set of trial result dictionaries into a single Numpy array.
+Jupyter notebook for consolidating error data from a set of trial result dictionaries into a single numpy array.

 ## pinn_cluster_plots.ipynb
 Jupyter notebook that loads the Numpy error array of a set of training trials and separates trials by $k$-means clustering in log-space.
 Code for vizualising clusters, plotting cluster statistics, etc.